Culture Shock for Indian Travellers

-- Adherence to Traffic Rules – In Europe and USA, everyone diligently follows the traffic rules.
+- Adherence to Traffic Rules – In Europe and the USA, everyone diligently follows the traffic rules.
 People wait patiently in lanes for their turn and even if there is space for two cars to pass, they would never overtake from the wrong side.
-They will actually wait at stop signs, let ambulances pass and leave space between cars.
+They will actually wait at stop signs, let ambulances pass, and leave space between cars.
 I can vouch that it can be quite frustrating for an Indian driving there.
 We love to honk, overtake from all sides and break signals at every opportunity

 - Public Display of Affection – India is a conservative country, where even holding hands in public is frowned upon in smaller towns.
-In Western countries we get a new connotation of PDA.
+In Western countries, we get a new connotation of PDA.
 Oblivious to everyone around them, couples kiss passionately – anytime and anywhere.
 The people nearby do not even bat an eyelid.
 Indians find it unsettling and are so embarrassed that they don’t know where to look.
 The scenario becomes critical if kids are in tow.
-In India, PDA can even be a punishable offence and you may be attacked by Anti-Romeo squad.
+In India, PDA can even be a punishable offense and you may be attacked by an Anti-Romeo squad.

 - Drinking Tap Water – In lots of countries, tap water is drinkable.
 You can fill your glass from any tap and quench your thirst.
 Indians staying in hotels find it really weird to drink water from the bathroom tap.
-If we do this in India, we will definitely be suffering from diarrhoea the very next morning
+If we do this in India, we will definitely be suffering from diarrhea the very next morning

 - Wipe Culture – Toilets in western countries have no water outlets for cleaning the butt.
 The only option is to use the toilet roll.
-This is one of the major grievance of Indians.
+This is one of the major grievances of Indians.
 They are not comfortable with this wiping method and can never get used to this dry cleaning, no pun intended.
-How many of us have made a make-shift arrangement (water bottle, mugs, glasses etc.) to cope with this hiccup?
+How many of us have made a make-shift arrangement (water bottle, mugs, glasses, etc.) to cope with this hiccup?

 - Punctuality – Westerners take punctuality to another level.
 If the allotted time is 7 pm, they will arrive exactly at 7 pm – or maximum by 7:05 pm.
 In India, if we reach in time, preparations would still be going on and there will be no sign of the hosts.
-As par Indian standards, one should arrive at least one hour AFTER the given time.
+As per Indian standards, one should arrive at least one hour AFTER the given time.
 Even the trains and buses in the western world follow the schedules strictly, and if you are two minutes late, you are TOO late.

 - Pedestrian Comes First – In the developed countries, all vehicles will stop to give way to pedestrians even if their signal is green.
 In India, you have to brace yourself and keep your wits about you when you cross the road.
 No one is going to stop for you.
 The pedestrians are equally to blame.
 They feel that they can cross wherever and whenever they want, with total disregard to the freely flowing traffic.
 No one takes the pain to look for zebra crossings.